All Episodes

 Also, I don't think the lawsuit about Trump University has anything to do with La Raza or the race or anything like that.

-They're their students sue him because they say they didn't get what they were probably.
+Their students sue him because they say they didn't get what they were promising.

-Now we saw the New York Times front page hip piece get debunked within literally twenty-four hours, uh, Mercedes, and we know the double standard with the media.
+Now, we saw the New York Times front page hip piece get debunked within literally 24 hours, Mercedes, and we know the double standard with the media.

 Here's an interesting take.